What gauge to start stretching your ears at?

 How to stretch your ears with the tape wrapping method

 Once you get to a larger size (generally around 0 gauge) then using the tape wrapping method is a good option to use for stretching and it is the method almost everyone uses over 1 inch.
 The way that the tape wrapping method works is you take a set of plugs of your current size and do 2-3 wraps of tape around your plugs to slowly increase the size of your piercing.
 It's highly recommended to use a set of single flare tunnels for each size you use this method with since you can wrap the tape around your plugs and tuck the excess into the back of the tunnels.
-(See picture below) What's good about the take wrapping method is that you can really take your time and slowly increase the size of your piercing without the healing issues of tapers.
+(See picture below) What's good about the tape wrapping method is that you can really take your time and slowly increase the size of your piercing without the healing issues of tapers.
 Just do 2-3 wraps every week and generally after about 1-2 months you will be up to the next size.
 It's a lot slower than using tapers but it is a really efficient and gradual way to stretch with minimal risk.
 There are 2 main types of tape that are the best to use.

 PTFE is a great and inexpensive tape that you can use to stretch.
 The good things about it is that it is very good in price, non-adhesive so it only sticks to itself, super thin so you can slowly increase your size, and it doesn't irritate your ears like some tapes do (such as electric tape).
 It is about ½" in width so it fits well on almost all plugs under 1 inch.